hirish99/H1-B-Visa-Project/README.md

 Our app asks for the data specific to a prospective employee that a company wants to hire.
 Using the training data of past employers and their LCA applications given by the Department of Labor on their website (https://www.foreignlaborcert.doleta.gov/performancedata.cfm), we optimize a machine learning algorithm that will determine whether or not a particular employee's LCA application will be approved.

 ## Dependencies
 Our project uses a machine learning script written in Python.
 For our machine learning we used the Scikit-learn library, and for data proccessing, we used the Pandas library.
-Our app is written using Android's development studio and Amazons' Web Service.
+Our app is written using Android's development studio and Amazon's Web Service.